azer/blog/posts/2025-05-20-the-less-is-more-engine.md

 Successful startups have one thing in common: they turn less input to more output.

-I call it **the "less is more" engine**; the initial mission of the startup should be creating a system that will minimize the cost to build and deliver what the market wants.
+I call it **the "less is more" engine**; initial mission of the startup should be creating a system that will minimize the cost to build and deliver what the market wants.

 It's similar to [thinking fast and slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow).
 The team constructs itself intentionally to activate its fast-mode; and makes it easy to expand on top of its core.